rvibit/react-native-jetpack-compose-datetimepicker/README.md

 # react-native-material-datetimepicker

-A DateTimepicker and Date Rage Picker library for React native build with material3
+A Native Date and Time Picker library for react native which uses Jetpack Compose Material 3 Date and Time Pickers under the hood.

 ## Installation